 Illinois has 102 counties throughout the state.
 Each county has a local Sheriff's Office, and they operate and maintain their own county jail.
 Inmates held in the county jail are those who were just arrested and are awaiting either a hearing or trial or those who were sentenced and are waiting to be moved or will serve their entire short sentence in county jail.
 Each county Sheriff's Office has jurisdiction and control over the county jails.

 Illinois also keeps five juvenile detention centers active to help and house youth offenders younger than 18 years old.
 All five are operated and supervised by the Illinois Department of Juvenile Justice (IDJJ).
-The Illinois detention centers are:
+Any juvenile inmate search conducted in the state will provide information on juveniles held in the following detention centers:

 Illinois also has some county juvenile detention centers, but they fall outside of the responsibility of the IDJJ.